Subscribe to the Queen of Green digest

 - They’re eco-friendlier than fake trees.
 Avoid polyvinyl chloride (PVC) — the “grinchiest” plastic — that’s used to make most artificial trees.

 - It’s indoor forest bathing!
 They smell amazing.
-And breathing in natural phytoncides — wood essential oils — can help fight cancer.
+And breathing in natural phytoncides — wood essential oils — can boost health.

 - Contact with nature reduces stress and blood sugar levels and makes people happy.

 Buy local.
 Support farms that reduce or don’t use pesticides and herbicides, and tree lots that donate part of the funds to community causes.
 Or, cut your own with a provincial permit.
 (In many provinces, hydro rights-of-way have to be kept clear.
 This is a win-win way to meet that mandate.)

 Buy a Norfolk Island pine to keep indoors year-round (and in your home or work place).
 This is a great choice for small spaces!

 You order it.
 They deliver it.
 You enjoy it.
 They pick it up!
 Find a company near you.